How to support liver enzyme balance naturally

 * Assayed at 37°C

-Some studies show that elevated transaminases can also be the result of heart failure or even rheumatic disease.
+Some studies suggest a link between elevated transaminases and heart failure or rheumatic diseases.

-Some symptoms may lead your doctor to think that certain liver cells are suffering, especially if you experience:
+Some manifestations may lead your doctor to think that certain liver cells are suffering, especially if you experience:

-Nausea can also occur and the major sign of liver damage is jaundice.
+Nausea can also occur and the major sign of liver needing support is jaundice.

 Certain predispositions can also cause it to control transaminases: